|General Information||Student Center||Timeline|

 How does a student establish delegated access?

-He or she logs on to https://my.fsu.edu and clicks the SC icon; the Student Center page appears.
-The student clicks the Share My Information button.
-On the page that appears next, he or she clicks the Delegate Access to a New Contact button.
-He or she then provides the delegate's name and email address and selects the check boxes corresponding to the informational categories he or she wants the delegate to be able to access.
-The student chooses a four-digit PIN code.
+Sign into my.fsu.edu and click the SC icon under myFSU Links.
+On your FSU Student Homepage, select the My Info tile.
+Go to the Share My Information section and select Delegate Access To A New Contact.
+Read the Share My Information - Terms and Conditions and select I accept to proceed.
+On the Share My Information – Details screen, fill out the Delegate’s name, relationship, and contact email address.
+Select the check boxes corresponding to the informational categories you want the delegate to be able to access.
+Create a four-digit PIN code.
 The system sends an email notification containing further instructions to the delegate.
 IMPORTANT!
-The student must communicate the PIN code to the delegate.
-For security reasons, the PIN code is not sent in the email notification.
+You must communicate the PIN code to the delegate.
+For security reasons, the PIN code is not sent in the delegate's email notification.

 What can a delegate do?

 - PLUS Loan Information categories allow a delegate to take an action.
 In the case of the Plus Loan Information category, the delegate can stipulate how he or she wants the refund check to be processed.